 From here on out, we'll simply refer to the new API for app conversion tracking and remarketing as "the API".

 All consumers of the API will need to generate a developer token.
 The purpose of the developer token is to restrict and control access to the API, and this token will function as a static shared secret.
 A consumer of the API will always use the same developer token to sign all app conversion tracking and remarketing requests, regardless of which app they are creating a request on behalf of.
-When filling out your application for a token, please make sure that you indicate the token will be used for the "App conversions and remarketing API".
-Also, if you use the AdWords API for other reporting or campaign management functionalities, you'll need to create a separate Manager account and developer token for use with this API.
+When filling out your application for a token, please make sure that you indicate the token will be used for the App conversions and remarketing API.
+Note that you need to complete the developer token application process by clicking on Apply for Basic Access.
+You can check your current access level in the Google Ads API center within Google Ads.
+Also, if you use the Google Ads API for other reporting or campaign management functionalities, you'll need to create a separate Manager account and developer token for use with this API.

 If you are a third-party provider, all requests on behalf of advertisers using your service should be sent with your developer token.
 Do not ask each client to apply for their own developer token.
 Instead, each client should create a Link ID using your Provider ID (see section below) and then provide you their Link ID.

 A link ID is a unique identifier for binding a specific app to a specific

 developer token.
 Here, a "specific app" refers to a single app on a single

 App123 on iOS).
 Link IDs can be

 Google Ads account management hierarchy,